 Not all backlinks pass the same value to the destination page.
 We explain this in the next section.

 A backlink starts from an external web page.
-We differentiate these 2 kinds of backlinks:
+We differentiate these two kinds of backlinks:

 The naked backlink is a raw Uniform Resource Locator (URL) looking like https://your-website.com.
 It is one of the most common forms of backlinks.